shelleylowe/unity-colourlovers-importer/README.md

 A simple editor tool to search and load colours and palettes directly from [COLOURlovers](www.colourlovers.com).
 Hooks into the COLOURlovers API documented [here](www.colourlovers.com/api).

 There are options to edit and save the palettes returned.
+Saving a colour palette will create an asset in the Assets/Editor folder.
 Unfortunately Unity doesn't expose the ColorPresetLibrary so the preset assets are generated based on a text asset (ITS SO BAD BUT HEY IT WORKS).

-Hopefully this is a handy little tool for prototyping/creating placeholder UI to give you easy access to nice colour combinations instead of using default/random colours.
+Hopefully this is a handy little tool for prototyping/creating placeholder assets or UI to give you easy access to nice colour combinations instead of using default/random colours.

 Tested on Unity 5.6, 2017 and 2018 and seems to work correctly.